 Everywhere along the bank, wildebeest poured into the stream.
 The air was filled with dust and gnu-ing, like the sound of a hundred beehives.
 We watched the spectacle, dumbstruck.
 I’d never seen or felt anything quite like it … a mixture of elation, fear and awe.

 The crossing had become a frenzy.
 Animals leapt from a high bank, some of them landing on the backs of others in a churning melee of bodies.
 A lone wildebeest was overwhelmed by the current and dragged towards a giant hippopotamus.
 The hippo lifted its head out of the water and opened its enormous mouth, baring its tusks.
 The wildebeest swung away frantically and made for the bank from whence it had come.
 My hands were shaking so much, I could hardly keep the camera steady.

 It didn’t take long for trouble to arrive in the shape of an enormous crocodile, cruising upstream like a German U-boat.
 With a mighty swish of the tail, it grabbed one of the wildebeest by the head and dragged it under.
 There was a moment of thrashing water, then it was gone.
 More crocodiles arrived, bent on picking off the easier targets.
 Every ‘flat dog’ will have its day.

 But still the animals kept coursing across the Masai Mara, an unending flood of vibrant, passionate, beautiful life.
 Yes, many were dying in the maelstrom of horn and hide, flashing eyes and thundering hooves.
 Some perished by drowning or trampling, some through broken limbs as they tumbled down the banks, others by the tooth and claw of predators.
-But it was sublime, intoxicating … a sight I will forever remember.
+But it was sublime, intoxicating … I will forever remember the Great Wildebeest Migration.